International

 Economic Overview

 France is ranked as the world’s seventh-largest economic power, just behind the United Kingdom and India (WEF, 2022).
-After suffering one of the sharpest economic contractions among EU countries due to the COVID-19 pandemic, France’s economy recovered strongly.
-However, during the initial quarter of 2023, domestic demand stayed muted due to elevated inflation and stricter financial conditions, which offset government support initiatives and resilient wages that maintained households' purchasing ability.
-Domestic demand experienced a resurgence, emerging as the primary drive for growth, only from the second quarter of the year.
+After suffering one of the sharpest economic contractions among the EU countries due to the COVID-19 pandemic, France’s economy recovered strongly.
+However, in the first quarter of 2023, domestic demand remained subdued due to high inflation and tighter financial conditions, which offset government support initiatives and resilient wages that maintained household purchasing power.
+Domestic demand resurged, becoming the main driver of growth only from the second quarter of the year.
 For 2023 as a whole, the IMF estimated growth at 1% of GDP.
 Economic activity is expected to slowly increase over the forecast horizon, as private consumption resumes and inflation progressively decreases (to 1.3% this year and 1.8% in 2025 as per the IMF).
 Due to robust domestic demand, imports are anticipated to rise, leading to a negative impact on GDP growth from net exports.

 Main Indicators 20222023 (E)2024 (E)2025 (E)2026 (E)